How to Use DeepSeek in VS Code: The $2/Month AI Coding Assistant Setup Guide

 GitHub Copilot costs $19 per month.
 It is the industry standard for AI-assisted coding, and for good reason — it is fast, accurate, and deeply integrated into VS Code.
 But what if I told you there is an alternative that delivers near-GPT-4 coding quality for roughly $2 per month?
 That alternative is DeepSeek, and it has quietly become one of the most compelling budget AI coding assistants available in 2026.

-DeepSeek, developed by the Chinese AI lab of the same name, has made waves with its V3 and Coder models.
-The V3 model rivals GPT-4 on many coding benchmarks, whilst DeepSeek Coder is purpose-built for software development tasks.
-The pricing is what makes it remarkable: DeepSeek's API charges a fraction of what OpenAI or Anthropic charge per token, and for the average developer writing code in VS Code, that translates to roughly $1.50 to $2.50 per month in real-world usage.
-If you prefer complete privacy and zero cost, you can also run DeepSeek Coder locally through Ollama.
+DeepSeek, developed by the Chinese AI lab of the same name, has made waves with its V3, R1, and now V4 model families.
+The current flagship is DeepSeek V4, released in preview on 24 April 2026, which ships in two tiers: deepseek-v4-flash (fast and cheap, with a non-thinking and thinking mode) and deepseek-v4-pro (higher reasoning capacity).
+Both expose a 1M-token context window through the API.
+The pricing is what makes DeepSeek remarkable: V4 Flash costs $0.14 per million input tokens and $0.28 per million output tokens, a fraction of what OpenAI or Anthropic charge.
+For the average developer writing code in VS Code, that translates to roughly $1.50 to $2.50 per month in real-world usage.
+If you prefer complete privacy and zero cost, you can also run DeepSeek Coder V2 locally through Ollama.

 I have spent the past few weeks setting up DeepSeek in VS Code using multiple methods, testing it across real coding tasks, and tracking my actual API costs.
 This guide walks through every step — from getting your API key to configuring autocomplete to understanding exactly what you are trading off compared to Copilot and Claude.